Jack-Sprinkle/soccar-academy/README.md

 2. In the client terminal, run "npm install".
 3. Set up your .env file using the sample as a guide.
 Entering your specific URL for your server allowing Axios calls to occur.
 3. In the client terminal, run "npm start".

+Lessons Learned:
+- I initially struggled with verifying users on pages that required verification and allowing any user to see pages that did not.
+    At first I implemented a system that worked, but was not efficient.
+Continuing to build out the site, I decided to refactor the authentication process at the highest component and pass down necessary props to verify the user is logged in.
+- Another key lesson from this project is storing and manipulating data.
+This project has allowed to me feel more confident and comftorable manipulating data to display in a clean and clear manner for users.

+Next Steps:
+1. Track and display multiple Matchmaking Ranks for each user.
+2. Add flair to users who have selected to coach, that way they are idenitified in forum discussions.
+3. Add an internal chat feature allowing users to send messages to get in contact with coaches.